Œdipe (opera): Act I

+Act II

 Scene One: It is twenty years later, and the child has survived and been named Oedipus, and lives in Corinth as the child of King Polybus and Queen Merope.
 At the palace, Oedipus has dark visions, and declines to participate in the city games and revelry.
 He has visited the Oracle at Delphi, which told him his fate, that he will kill his father and marry his mother.
 He thinks that Polybus and Merope are his biological parents, and thus wants to flee the palace to confound the prophecy.
 Merope sends her counselor, Phorbes, to Oedipus, who will not reveal the cause of his concern.
 He does say that he was once called a foundling.
 More intent on leaving Corinth, Oedipus reveals the Delphic prophecy to Merope, who is aghast.
 Alone, Oedipus leaves Corinth.

 Scene Two: At a crossroads, the shepherd who apparently spared Oedipus from death tends his herd under a storm.
 Oedipus appears, and cannot decide which road to travel.
 He even thinks of returning to Corinth, since for three nights now his frightening dreams have not haunted him.
 A lightning flash stops him in his path, and he thinks that the gods have set up a trap, and curses the gods.
 Just then, Laius arrives on a chariot with two traveling companions and demands the right of way from Oedipus, whom he insults and strikes.
 In self-defence, Oedipus kills Laius and his companions.
 When the storm breaks, Oedipus flees.
 The shepherd has witnessed these events.

 Scene Three: Outside Thebes, the Sphinx, a monster in the form of a winged lioness with a woman's head, harasses the Theban citizens, killing everyone who cannot answer her riddle.
 Oedipus offers to challenge her to save the city.
 The watchman tells him he who defeats the Sphinx will become the King of Thebes and can marry the recently widowed queen, Jocasta.
 Oedipus wakes the Sphinx and answers its riddle successfully, which causes the Sphinx to collapse into death, but not before saying: "The future will tell thee whether the dying Sphinx weeps in her defeat or laughs in her victory!"
 Thebes and its citizens hail Oedipus as their liberator and new king, and offer him Jocasta in marriage.